 But beyond the drawbacks of fast fashion, it simply does not match up to the fashion created by the best designers.
 On the contrary, if you really want to look good, individual pieces or outfits that cost a bit extra are what will turn heads.
 Ideally, you’ll want to fill your closet over time with a range of exciting items.

 At some point, the contents of your wardrobe may cost thousands of dollars.
 Now, with expensive items like jewelry, insurance is a no-brainer.
 Getting extra coverage for your jewelry on your homeowners or renters insurance policy will save you financially if an expensive item is snatched.
+You can check out various insurance at Emerald Life Insurance with extra inclusions.
 But there is a difference between an expensive piece of jewelry and an equally expensive outfit – one is far easier to steal and offload.

 Still, the thought of paying thousands of dollars for a designer dress and leaving it uninsured will make anyone uneasy.
 Is it worth adding extra coverage?
 Or is that too extravagant?